-Festivities begin at 11 a.m. with a traditional African Libation by Corey Staten of Atumpan Edutainment and a performance by Atumpan Dance Theatre.
-The rest of the day will be filled with music, song, storytelling, face painting, crafts and games for the whole family.
+Festivities begin at 12 noon with a traditional African Libation by Corey Staten and a performance by Atumpan Dance Theatre.
+The rest of the day will be filled with art, music, storytelling and a community conversation.
+See the full schedule of event activities.

 Musical and Dance Performances

-The day features a variety of performances in the Robert V. Hatcher, Jr., Rotunda:
+The day features a variety of performances in the Robert V. Hatcher, Jr., Rotunda and Robins Foundation Theater:

-Throughout the day, space will be available for local organizations promoting and empowering the black community to host a community table to share their stories and literature or special activities.
+Throughout the day, art by African-American artists will be on display, some of which will be available for purchase.
+Space also will be available for local organizations promoting and empowering the Black community to host a community table to share their stories and literature or special activities.

 About Jamestown Settlement

-Open 9 a.m. to 5 p.m. daily, Jamestown Settlement is located on State Route 31 just southwest of Williamsburg and features expansive exhibition galleries and films that connect visitors with the lives of the Powhatan, English and west central African cultures that converged at 17th-century Jamestown, and historical interpretation in outdoor re-creations of a Powhatan Indian village, 1607 English ships and colonial fort.
+Open 9 a.m. to 5 p.m. daily, Jamestown Settlement is located on State Route 31 just southwest of Williamsburg and features expansive exhibition galleries and films that connect visitors with the lives of the Powhatan, English and West Central African cultures that converged at 17th-century Jamestown.
+Outdoor living-history areas, open 10:30 a.m. to 4:30 p.m., feature historical interpretation in outdoor re-creations of a Paspahegh town, 1607 English ships and colonial fort.